-I'm unable to perform rapid scanning and patching of internet-facing services, what can I do?
+I am unable to perform rapid scanning and patching of online services, what can I do?

-ASD encourages all organisations to consider moving their internet-facing services to mature and trustworthy cloud service providers.
+ASD encourages all organisations to consider moving their online services to mature and trustworthy cloud service providers.
 Depending on the type of cloud service used, this can result in significant security benefits such as the rapid identification and patching of vulnerabilities.